uom-resquant/modelling_book/docs/03-visualisation.md

 ## Further resources

 By now, you should know the path to data analysis, but wisdom will take time.
 The good news is that we live in a time where there are multiple (very often free) resources to help you along the way.
 The time when this knowledge was just the preserve of a few is long distant.
-If you are a motivated and disciplined person there is a lot that you can do to further consolidate and expand your data visualisation skills without spending money.
+If you are a motivated and disciplined person, there is a lot that you can do to consolidate and expand your data visualisation skills further without spending money.
 I have already recommended the excellent `ggplot2` online documentation to you.
 Here, we just want to point you to a few useful resources that you can pursue in the future.

 First **MOOCS (Massive Online Open Courses)**.
 There are loads of useful MOOCS that provide training in data visualisation for free (well, you can pay if you want a certificate, but you can also use the resources and learn for free).

-+ [Information visualisation](https://www.coursera.org/specializations/information-visualization).
-This course offers an introduction to some more advanced concepts than those presented in our tutorial.
-It also covers more advanced software for visualisations on the web.

 Second, **online tutorials**.
 One of the things you will also soon discover is that R users are keen to write "how to" guides in some of the [750 R devoted blogs](http://www.r-bloggers.com/) or as part of [Rpubs](https://rpubs.com/).
 Using Google or similar, you will often find solutions to almost any problem you will encounter using R. For example, in this blog, there are a few tutorials that you may want to look to complement my own: